lttng/lttng-docs/contents/using-lttng/controlling-tracing/taking-a-snapshot.md

 or stopped, you may take a snapshot of those sub-buffers.

-There is no difference between the format of a normal trace file and the format of a snapshot: viewers of LTTng traces will also support LTTng snapshots.
+There is no difference between the format of a normal trace file and the format of a snapshot: viewers of LTTng traces also support LTTng snapshots.
 By default, snapshots are written to disk, but they may also be sent over the network.